blurrycontour/zuul-gerrit/doc/source/troubleshooting.rst

 Troubleshooting
 ---------------

-Some advanced troubleshooting options are provided below.
+In addition to inspecting `service debug logs <operation>`_, some advanced troubleshooting options are provided below.
 These are generally very low-level and are not normally required.

 Thread Dumps and Profiling